GHarjun3699/BarVolume/README.md

 # BarVolume
-Simple Code - calculate the volume of bar
+Simple Code - Calculate the Volume of Bar